ElvenTools/elven-tools-website/src/docs/recipes.md

 Additionally, you can also filter by metadata JSON file name.
 It is an optional step.

-From v1.8.5 you can also generate an additional file that will aggregate tokens and count them per address.
-It will be available only when you don select the unique addresses only option.

-For now, the functionality does only that.
-Maybe in the future, it will be extended.

 **Important**: It will work only with the API endpoint, not the gateway.
 Elven Tools CLI, by default, uses the API endpoint.
 So it should work by default, but you need to remember that.

 How to use it?
 You need to use at least version 1.6.0 of the CLI.
 You can check it by `elven-tools -v`, and you would need to use the command `elven-tools collection-nft-owners`.
-Then there are three prompts.
-You would need to provide the collection ticker and answer two questions about whether you want to filter not unique addresses and smart contract addresses.
+Then there are prompts.
+You would need to provide the collection ticker and answer two questions about whether you want to filter smart contract addresses.

 Because of how the API works, we need to do calls with a max size of 100 items.
 Here we also have calls that are limited to 5 per second.
 You can change this limit in the configuration file.
 Check how [here](/docs/cli-introduction#custom-configuration-options).
 If you need to change this setting, in the config file, there should be an entry: